Global solutions to 3D quadratic nonlinear Schr\"odinger-type equation: Introduction

 \item The map $u_j\to w_j$ is one-to-one for small data.
 One can rewrite the equation \eqref{eq:qDS2} further by plug-in $u_j$, so that in the first equation $u_j$ is only involved in higher order nonlinearity.
 In this way, one can use much weaker spaces for $u_j$ than $w_j$.
 This is exactly what we use for this paper (see Section 2).

 \item For \eqref{eq:qDS2}, it is convenient and easier to deal with the final data problem.
 The final data problem (namely construction of wave operator) of \eqref{e1.1} is easier to handle.
-See \cite{GNT1} Section 2 for the case $\alpha=2$ and their methods should also work for $\alpha<2$.
+See \cite{GNT1} Section 2 for the case $\alpha=2$ and their methods may also work for some $\alpha<2$.
 We revisit the final data problem in Section \ref{sec:final data} using our approach.
-Different from the initial data problem, the time interval is now $[0,\infty]$. \end{itemize} We believe our approach works for other models.
-We will address the problems for the general system \eqref{eq:qDS} under some general conditions in forthcoming works.
+Different from the initial data problem, the time interval is now $[0,\infty]$. \end{itemize}